 - Housing providers are not allowed to charge fees and deposits in connection with an ESA.

 - Housing providers discriminate against you solely because you need an ESA.

 Do I Have to Register My ESA?

-ESA registration is not a requirement and it is not recognized by landlords or airline employees.
-The only recognized documents for emotional support animals are ESA letters written by licensed mental health professionals.
-If your landlord proceeds to tell you that you need registration papers, you can inform them that this is not a real thing.
-Registration, vests, and certificates are not needed for emotional support animals.
+ESA registration is not required, and registrations are not recognized as a valid method of qualifying an ESA under federal laws.
+The only appropriate supporting documentation for emotional support animals are ESA letters written by licensed health care professionals.
+If you submit your ESA letter and your landlord then demands to see a registration number so they can search your animal on a registry, they are misinformed.
+Registration, vests, IDs, and certificates are not required for emotional support animals.